alamcordeiro/sip/README.md

 ## License

-PIP is released under the MIT license.
+SIP is released under the MIT license.

-Want to say thanks?
-[Consider tipping me](https://www.gittip.com/gilbitron).